-Pre-operative eating plan for bariatric surgery
+Pre-Operative eating plan for bariatric surgery

-You will need to follow an exceptionally strict diet for 3 weeks before your operation.
+You will need to follow an exceptionally strict diet for 3 weeks before your operation unless your surgeon gives you different advice.

-This reduces the size of your liver and makes surgery possible with a much-reduced risk of complications.
+This reduces the size of your liver and makes surgery possible with a much reduced risk of complications.